itKhalid143/websec100/Days/Day14-Insecure Deserialisation.md

 # Insecure Desrialization Vulnerability
-- Refers aswell to Object Injection
+- Refers aswell to Object Injection.

 Insecure deserialization is when user-controllable data is deserialized by a website.
 This potentially enables an attacker to manipulate serialized objects in order to pass harmful data into the application code.
 - It does require decent knowledge of the programming languages in question but it can also occur very trivially if you have some knowledge of the programming languages.